-- Charitable gaming activities in the province are governed by the 1.
-Criminal Code (Canada), the Gaming and Liquor Act (Alberta) and the Gaming and Liquor Regulation (Alberta). - The Alberta Gaming and Liquor Commission (Commission) is the province's gaming authority, responsible for administering and regulating the gaming industry in Alberta, including the licensing and regulating of charitable gaming activities.
-The Commission is established under the Gaming and Liquor Act. - 3.
-Charitable gaming refers to bingo, casino table games, raffles and pull ticket sales conducted by eligible groups that have been licensed by the Commission. - Under the above noted federal and provincial legislation the Commission may only issue gaming licences to charitable and religious organizations to conduct gaming activities if the proceeds derived from these activities are used for charitable or religious purposes. - The Commission must ensure that its policies and the use of proceeds by licensed organizations comply with the legislation.
-The policies established by the Board of the Commission for eligibility for charitable gaming licensing and the use of gaming proceeds are contained in this handbook. - A copy of the Charitable Gaming Policies handbook may be purchased from the Commission for a fee of \$25.00 per copy or may be accessed on the Commission website at www.aglc.gov.ab.ca. - 7.
-The policies of the Board reflect the guiding principles for gaming adopted by the province: - The integrity of gaming will be ensured. - Gaming policies will reflect a commitment to social responsibility. b) - The financial return to eligible charities from charitable gaming is to be maximized for the benefit of charitable and religious groups, the programs or activities they deliver and the communities in which those programs or activities are undertaken. - d) Gaming policies will be supported by sound research and consultation with the public and stakeholders.
+- 1. Charitable gaming activities in the province are governed by the Criminal Code (Canada), the Gaming, Liquor and Cannabis Act (Alberta) and the Gaming, Liquor and Cannabis Regulation (Alberta). - The Alberta Gaming, Liquor and Cannabis Commission (Commission) is the province's gaming authority, responsible for administering and regulating the gaming industry in Alberta, including the licensing and regulating of charitable gaming activities.
+The Commission is established under the Gaming, Liquor and Cannabis Act. - 3.
+Charitable gaming refers to bingo, casino table games, raffles, and pull ticket sales conducted by eligible groups that have been licensed by the Commission. - 4.
+Under the above noted federal and provincial legislation the Commission may only issue gaming licences to charitable and religious organizations to conduct gaming activities if the proceeds derived from these activities are used for charitable or religious purposes. - 5.
+The Commission must ensure that its policies and the use of proceeds by licensed organizations comply with the legislation.
+The policies established by the Board of the Commission for eligibility for charitable gaming licensing and the use of gaming proceeds are contained in this handbook. - 6.
+The Charitable Gaming Policies handbook may be accessed on AGLC's website at aglc.ca. - 7.
+The policies of the Board reflect the guiding principles for gaming adopted by the province: - a) The integrity of gaming will be ensured. - b) Gaming policies will reflect a commitment to social responsibility. - c) The financial return to eligible charities from charitable gaming is to be maximized for the benefit of charitable and religious groups, the programs or activities they deliver and the communities in which those programs or activities are undertaken. - d) Gaming policies will be supported by sound research and consultation with the public and stakeholders.

-Original signed by NORM PETERSON DATE ISSUED: August 21, 2003 AUTHORITY:
+DATE ISSUED: August 21, 2003 AUTHORITY: Original signed by NORM PETERSON